ballerina-platform/module-ballerinax-java.jdbc/java.jdbc-ballerina/Module.md

 3. Local, shareable connection pool

    If you create a record of type `sql:ConnectionPool` and reuse that in the configuration of multiple clients, for each set of clients that connects to the same database instance with the same set of properties, a shared connection pool will be created.
 The JDBC module example below shows how the global connection pool is used.

-   E.g., db client creation for h2 database.
+   E.g., The DB client creation for an H2 database is as follows.
     ```ballerina
     sql:ConnectionPool connPool = {maxOpenConnections: 5};